-The discretions in (a) to (c) above apply equally to post 31 March 2104 deferred members and suspended tier 3 ill health pensioners who are granted early release of their benefits (other than on ill-health grounds as no actuarial reduction would apply).
-For pre 1 April 2014 deferred members and suspended tier 3 ill health pensioners who are granted early release of their benefits (other than on ill-health grounds as no actuarial reduction would apply), waiving of any actuarial reduction can still only be on compassionate grounds.
+The discretions above apply equally to post-31 March 2015 deferred members (other than on ill-health grounds as no actuarial reduction would apply).

+For pre-1 April 2015 deferred members who are granted early release of their benefits (other than on ill-health grounds as no actuarial reduction would apply), waiving of any actuarial reduction can still only be on compassionate grounds and the entire reduction has to be waived.